ranchanrat41-cmyk/-CRN-School/README.md

 # -CRN-School
-Welcome to CRN-School We will share you a lot of knowledge whit math
+Welcome to CRN-School We will share you a lot of knowledge with math